alexchukanov/PomidoroClock/README.md

 # PomidoroClock
-Test assigment: develope an WPF/C# app for Pomodoro Technique
+Test assigment: development of WPF/C# app for using Pomodoro Technique